mozilla-mobile/webxr-ios/README.md

 #  Project WebXR Viewer: An AR Project by Mozilla

-## *This is the code for Version 1 of the WebXR Viewer, and is no longer used*
+## *This is the code for Version 1 of the WebXR Viewer, and is no longer used.
+Version 2 of the WebXR Viewer is based on the [Firefox for iOS source](https://github.com/mozilla-mobile/firefox-ios), located in the "webxr" branch for the initial release.*

 Help Mozilla Research by taking part in Project WebXR Viewer, an augmented reality viewer that lets you navigate to AR experiences just like websites, using Apple/iOS ARKit for it's AR capabilities.
 The application currently support ARKit 1.5 features, including plane and face anchors, and image recognition.